typicode/backbone-pegasus/README.md

 </script>
 ```

-There's nothing else to change in your app.
+__There's nothing else to change in your app__ and you don't even have to use backbone-pegasus for all your URLs.

+In fact, if a model or collection requests an URL that wasn't loaded by backbone-pegasus, it simply falls back to making the request using Backbone.

 ## Routing